Rainbow Cake: Part 2. Decorating the cake, and eating it too ❤

 3. Color sugar-paste, also called gum paste, with 5-7 different gel colors. *tip: you can also use rolled fondant to make the cut squares, or even pre-colored fondant.

-very thin onto a plastic mat or flexible cutting board.
+4. Using a rolling pin, roll out sugar-paste very thin onto a plastic mat or flexible cutting board.

 *tip: I put the mat with the rolled out paste into the freezer for anywhere from 5 to 30 minutes.
-(Longer is fine too,
+(Longer is fine too, depending on what else I'm working on).
+The chilled sugar paste is easier to cut.

 5. Use a pastry or pizza wheel to cut into small square pieces, and let dry flat for a few hours or days, depending on how much lead time you have.
 Until they are set up enough to handle easily and don't stick to each other when poured in a bowl.